Guidance for health care providers, long-term care homes, and retirement homes (COVID-19)

 - Helpful links

-Locally, Public Health Sudbury & Districts is actively planning and preparing for the arrival of COVID-19 vaccine in area communities including through engagement with local stakeholders.
+Locally, Public Health Sudbury & Districts is actively distributing and administering the COVID-19 vaccine in area communities including through engagement with local stakeholders.

 For a complete list of resources to support planning and implementation of a COVID-19 vaccination, please review our COVID-19 Vaccine Clinic Communications in a Box.